-- Space - A kitchen with a wall oven or oven(s) must also have a cooktop surface of some kind.
+- Space: A kitchen with a wall oven or oven(s) must also have a cooktop surface of some kind.
 Now, two areas of your kitchen are dedicated to cooking, thus taking up more valuable space in your kitchen.
 For some kitchens, this is no big deal as the space is plenty big enough to accommodate both.
 But, for others, having so much space dedicated to cooking appliances can be limiting.

-- Money - On the same note, this option is more expensive because it requires two appliance purchases - a wall oven or double oven plus a cooktop.
+- Money: On the same note, this option is more expensive because it requires two appliance purchases--a wall oven or double oven plus a cooktop.

-- Aesthetic - The range can offer a bit more industrial glamor and style than a traditional wall oven/cooktop scenario.
+- Aesthetic: A range can offer a bit more industrial glamor and style than a traditional wall oven/cooktop scenario.
 In general, the range has a more beefy, industrial vibe because of the front facing knobs.
 The knobs can be an important selling factor in and of themselves especially if you are looking at a Wolf range with the famous red knobs.
 Other brands like La Cornue and AGA have range offerings that do so much more than cooking.
 They bring an instant decorative focal point to the kitchen with their unique style and color options.

-- Money - Monetarily speaking the range is the best value.
+- Money: Monetarily speaking the range is the best value.
 You get your oven and cooking surface in one purchase, and this can save you thousands of dollars.

-- Accessibility: Because the oven feature is located underneath the cooktop, accessing this area will require bending, crouching and kneeling.
+- Accessibility: Because the oven feature is located underneath the cooktop, accessing this area will require bending, crouching, and kneeling.

-- Cooking Capacity: The range can be limiting when it comes to cooking capacity because unless you go with a 60" range, you are looking at one to one and a half ovens versus the two full sized ovens that come with a double oven stack.
-Most people do not use two full sized ovens on a regular basis.
-However, those that have two full sized double ovens often struggle with the concept of giving up this feature due to the convenience they offer when events arise that require that much cooking space.
+- Cooking capacity: The range can be limiting when it comes to cooking capacity because unless you go with a 60" range, you are looking at one to one and a half ovens versus the two full-sized ovens that come with a double oven stack.
+Most people do not use two full-sized ovens on a regular basis.
+However, those that have two full-sized double ovens often struggle with the concept of giving up this feature due to the convenience they offer when events arise that require that much cooking space.